 01 of 05

 A wise use of mirrors can do wonders for any space.
-Being one of the most popular home decorating item, mirrors are used in any room— from the bathroom to the bedroom.
+Being one of the most popular home-decorating items, mirrors are used in any room— from the bathroom to the bedroom.
 Feng shui-wise, there are specific rules to the best use of mirrors in order to create good energy in your home.
 In addition to the fact that mirrors bring more light into any space, as well as visually make it look more spacious, mirrors bring the powerful presence of the Water feng shui element.
 As such, there are areas in your home that can much benefit from displaying a mirror or two, and there are also areas that will have better feng shui energy in them without a mirror.

 Generally, mirrors are considered best feng shui decor when displayed in the East, Southeast and North areas of your home.
 It is best to avoid a big mirror in the South area of your home, as well as in your bedroom, especially if a mirror reflects your bed.
 A mirror directly facing the front door is also not recommended.